auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 This enables simpler integrations of APIs, since each API is no longer tied to the client applications that make calls to it.
-It also enables machine to machine integration scenarios, since [clients can authenticate as themselves](/api-auth/grant/client-credentials) (i.e. not on behalf on any user) to programmatically and securely obtain an API token.
+It also enables machine to machine integration scenarios, since [clients can authenticate as themselves](/api-auth/grant/client-credentials) (that is, not on behalf on any user) to programmatically and securely obtain an API token.
 For example, [the Auth0 Management API is already defined as a resource server on your Auth0 domain](${manage_url}/#/apis/management/settings).
 You